 Our research spans biology and physics.
-We use ideas and tools from thermodynamics to understand and predict the statistical behaviour of complex systems consisting of many variables.
-When some internal details average out, ‘more’ can mean ‘simpler’ and reproducible patterns may emerge.
-Biological phenomena of interest include patterns of molecular evolution, plant adaptation, and biodiversity.
-In physics we study reproducible features of fluid turbulence and Earth’s climate.
-Maximum entropy provides a unifying principle for our work.
+We use ideas and tools from statistical physics to understand and predict the behaviour of complex biological and physical systems.
+Biological phenomena of interest include the evolutionary optimisation of key enzymes such as ATP-synthase and Rubisco, plant trait adaptation to environmental change, and macro-ecological patterns of biodiversity.
+In physics we study statistical patterns in fluid turbulence and Earth’s climate.
+Entropy and entropy production provide unifying concepts in our work.

 Open to students